Vietnam.vn - Nền tảng quảng bá Việt Nam

 ChatGPT has been down for about a day now, possibly due to a DDoS attack

-However, the status page later confirmed multiple outages, affecting ChatGPT and its API (application program interface).
+However, the status page later confirmed multiple outages that affected ChatGPT and API (application program interface).
 The status page said OpenAI's API and ChatGPT services were experiencing "slow responses."

-The final message on the OpenAI site, posted last night, reads: “We are dealing with a periodic outage due to an unusual traffic pattern reflecting a DDoS (distributed denial of service) attack.”
+The last message on the OpenAI site, posted last night, read: “We are dealing with a periodic outage due to an unusual traffic pattern reflecting a DDoS (distributed denial of service) attack.”

 OpenAI said it is continuing to work to mitigate the situation.
-CNBC also reported that another AI chatbot, Anthropic’s Claude 2, also went down yesterday.
-It’s unclear if the two events are related.
-The DDoS attack likely occurred shortly after OpenAI held its first developer conference on September 8.
+CNBC also reported that another AI chatbot, Claude 2 from Anthropic, also stopped working yesterday.
+It is unclear if the two events are related.
+The DDoS attack may have occurred shortly after OpenAI held its first developer conference on September 8.

 In another development, the company announced a new AI product, GPTs.
 This chatbot allows developers and companies to customize their own version of ChatGPT to serve specific needs and services.